fjames86/cerberus/README.md

 CL-USER> (cerberus:load-keytab "my.keytab")
 ```

+## 6. TODO
+* Need to be able to renew tickets.
+* Somehow need to be able to use this in an application that requires GSS support.
+* Need to support encrypting application messages using the session key.

-## 6. Notes
+## 7. Notes
 * Encryption functions provided by the ironclad package.
-* The ASN.1 serializer is specific to this project and NOT a generalized Lisp ASN.1 serializer.
-Perhaps it could form
+* The ASN.1 serializer is specific to this project and NOT a generalized ASN.1 (DER) serializer.
+It makes certain assumptions which are valid
-the basis of one in the future.
+in the context of Kerberos messages, but are not generally applicable.
+Perhaps it could form the basis of one in the future.
 * This was developed and tested against the Windows KDC (i.e. active directory).
-It should work with other KDCs such as MIT and Heimdal, but I've not tried.
+It should work with other KDCs such as MIT and Heimdal,
+but I've not tried.
 * Need to understand the MS-PAC structures, these contain authorization data that is likely to be very useful.

-## 7. License
+## 8. License
 Licensed under the terms of the MIT license.

 Frank James